-Patching is not optional: the clock starts ticking from the very first minute.
+Patching isn't optional: the clock starts ticking from the very first minute

-Digital threats wait for no one.
-This is what the cycle of a critical vulnerability looks like today:
+Digital threats don't wait.
+Here's what the lifecycle of a critical vulnerability looks like today:

-1. A new critical vulnerability is detected in a widely used application.
+1. A new critical vulnerability has been discovered in a widely used application.

-2. Hours later, methods and tools developed by cybercriminals to exploit it are already circulating.
+2. Within hours, methods and tools developed by cybercriminals to exploit it are already circulating.

 3. In less than 48 hours, the first attacks are already underway.

-And if your infrastructure doesn't have an agile and effective process for closing those gaps through updates, you're leaving the door open to attackers.
+And if your infrastructure lacks a streamlined and effective process for closing those gaps through updates, you’re leaving the door open to attackers.

-Every hour without applying a patch is an opportunity for a threat to become real.
+Every hour that goes by without applying a patch is an opportunity for a threat to become a reality.

-Automating patch management reduces risk, improves response speed, and protects your systems before it's too late.
+Automating patch management reduces risk, improves response times, and protects your systems before it’s too late.

-In cybersecurity, the difference between being protected and suffering an attack can be a matter of hours.
+In cybersecurity, the difference between being protected and falling victim to an attack can come down to a matter of hours.

-The time available to act on critical vulnerabilities is becoming increasingly shorter.
+The time available to address critical vulnerabilities is becoming increasingly limited.

 It’s not enough to just apply updates: you have to do it quickly, accurately, and without relying on manual processes.

-Is your organization prepared to respond in less than 48 hours?
+Is your organization prepared to respond within 48 hours?

-To achieve this, three fundamental capabilities are needed:
+To achieve this, three key capabilities are needed:

-• Have complete visibility of all devices that need to be protected
+• Have a complete overview of all devices that need to be protected

-• Identify and prioritize intelligently to know what to address first
+• Identify and prioritize effectively to determine what to address first

-• Having automated tools that allow patches to be applied even to computers that are not connected to the network
+• Having automated tools that allow patches to be applied even to devices that are offline

 Why is timely patching still a challenge?

-Today, many IT environments are designed to offer flexibility, but patching in a timely manner is not easy.
-Many IT environments are designed to be flexible, but not to react quickly to security threats.
-There are computers that go days without connecting to the network, users who work from home or on the go, older systems that require manual updates, different versions of software running at the same time, and, in many cases, a lack of a clear update policy.
-All of this makes it difficult to keep systems protected.
+Today, many IT environments are designed to offer flexibility, but applying patches in a timely manner is not easy.
+Many IT environments are designed to be flexible, but not to respond quickly to security threats.
+There are devices that go days without connecting to the network, users who work from home or on the go, legacy systems that require manual checks, different software versions running simultaneously, and, in many cases, a lack of a clear update policy.
+All of this makes it difficult to keep systems secure.

-In this scenario, continuing to use traditional patching methods not only slows down the response to risks, but also makes protection against increasingly rapid threats unsustainable.
+In this context, continuing to rely on traditional patching methods not only slows down the response to risks but also makes it impossible to keep up with threats that are evolving at an ever-increasing pace.

-The patching functionality included in Aranda Device Management (ADM) is designed to reduce risk without increasing operational overhead.
+The patching functionality included in Aranda Device Management ADM) is designed to reduce risk without increasing the operational burden.

 • Prioritize patches based on criticality, user type, or device